Follow @scope_views

 The included MT-CRT flattener increases focal length by about 30% from 800mm to ~1060mm, F6 to ~F8.2.
 It kills the severe field curvature and coma suffered by fast Newtonian optics.

-Unfortunately, I found the MT-CRT flawed in use.
+Unfortunately, I found the MT-CRT flawed.
 It was presumably designed for 35mm film cameras, so it’s odd that vignetting is quite severe with my full-frame Canon EOS.
 This seems to be a limitation of the lens group diameter, which is quite small at ~23mm.

 Vignetting isn’t the only problem.
-Stars are still slightly distorted in the corners.
-And while lack of false colour or violet bloat should be a major advantage for a reflector, the MT-CRT introduces some of both on brighter O-A stars.
+Stars are slightly distorted in the corners.
+Lack of false colour or violet bloat should be a major advantage for a reflector and the MT-CRT introduces just a trace on brighter O-A stars.
 It is however multi-coated and didn’t produce any internal reflections.

 The central part of the frame appears well corrected and sharp.
 The image of the Moon below, taken with the MT-CRT in quite poor seeing, surprised me.
 It is similar to one taken with an FS-102 on the same night.
 Instead of my usual straight-from-the -camera snap, I thought it would be fun to process it to look like an emulsion photo pushed during development, like the 1983 MT-100 brochure cover shot above (I still had a darkroom in 1983 and used to do this).